ninoish/apex-ogp-twitter-card-parser/README.md

   @future(callout=true)
   public static void callout(List<Id> targetCaseIds) {

-    // Assume that you want to keep OGP data in Case Object with the following respecive fields.
+    // Assume that you want to keep OGP data in a Case record with the following respecive fields.
     List<Case> cs = [
       SELECT
         TweetUrl__c,